faq

 Feel free to prepare questions of your own.
 These are some of the questions I am frequently asked:

 I am not available in the evening or weekends for sessions.
-I currently offer my services from 8am-3pm, Monday through Thursday.
+I currently offer my services from 8am-2pm, Monday through Thursday.

 I use Acceptance and Commitment Therapy (ACT) most of the time.
 The modality boils down to six main tenets: Defusion, Contact with the Present Moment, Acceptance, Self-as-context, Values, and Committed Action.
 Very simply, the modality encourages you to be present with your experiences, open up, and do what matters, in accordance with your values.

-I also use EMDR and Brainspotting as additional tools for those who have experienced trauma, anxiety, and a myriad of other situations that happen over the course of a lifetime.
+I also use EMDR, Brainspotting, and parts work (often called IFS or internal family systems) as additional tools for those who have experienced trauma, anxiety, and a myriad of other situations that happen over the course of a lifetime.
 These processes typically help people dig deeper and reprocess situations in the past, so that they can move forward.

 I work with many clients who are not formally diagnosed with autism or ADHD.
 I respect self-diagnosis and the lived experiences of my clients.
 I do take on a small number of clients who are dealing with complex trauma.
 My clinical focus and caseload remain focused on ADHD/autistic women.